 Ready to make an impact?

-If you are excited about this opportunity and believe your experience aligns with our mission, we’d love to hear from you.
-Please submit your CV and a brief cover letter outlining your motivation and relevant experience to hr@ombion-cpbt.nl with the subject line “Project Manager Application – [Your Name]”.
+If you are excited about this opportunity and believe your experience and competencies align with this vacancy, we’d love to hear from you.
+Please submit your CV and a brief cover letter outlining your motivation and relevant experience to hr@ombion-cpbt.nl with the subject line “Communications Advisor Application – [Your Name]”.

 We review applications on a rolling basis, so don’t wait, apply today and become part of a team that’s shaping the future through innovation and collaboration.